WhyBuddy/pastebin-mirror/README.md

 ## Getting Started

-### Archive Trending
+### ~~Archive Trending~~

+This functionality is no longer provided by Pastebin.
+The `--trending` feature still exists in this mirror tool, however, it will always return zero trending paste results.

-To archive only the 18 trending posts each hour you need an API Key from pastebin.
+~~To archive only the 18 trending posts each hour you need an API Key from pastebin.
 This is free but does require creating an account with pastebin.
-Once you've registered, you can find your API key [here](https://pastebin.com/api).
+Once you've registered, you can find your API key [here](https://pastebin.com/api).~~

 ### Archive All New